zeroping/esphome_genie_garage/electrical-notes.md

 It's a 433MHz wireless adapter that's used for [a remote that lets you know when the door is closed](https://www.amazon.com/Genie-GLRN-R-Close-Confirm-Adapter/dp/B00715DTKA).
 Maybe also used for a wall-mounted remote too.

+You can buy them from time to time on eBay.

-The GN-BX contains a cc1110-f32
+The GN-BX contains a cc1110-f32.

-It has an umpopulated 0.1" connector, inside the case:
+It has an unpopulated 0.1" connector, inside the case:
 1. 3V3
 2. Reset
 3. P0.4 or U1TX, RX into opener